sink-cord-archive/HLCC/README.md

 Any instance of hlccInject is transformed.

+As of writing, the `e` object is available inside your injected function (so you can get the raw module list by `e.c`).
+This is not *intended* per-se, and is subject to not work at any point.

 Now simply build your code: `npm exec hlcc -- mycode.js output.js` or `pnpm hlcc mycode.js output.js`

 ## Module finding